 Youth – Supports individuals between the ages of 14 and 24 with employment, training, skill building and taking additional first steps towards career goals.

 Adult – A program for people 18 or older, based on income and public assistance eligibility to support people with reaching their career and training goals.

 Dislocated Worker – A program for people 18 or older who have lost their jobs due to a plant closure or downsizing to support their training for a new career.

 Employment – Intensive job search support, paid work experiences including internships, job shading and volunteer options.

 Training – Includes classroom-based training programs, on-the-job training and support with obtaining a variety of certifications for in-demand occupations.

 Work Readiness – Resumes, interview skills development and other personalized services.

 Support Services – Coordination with partner agencies, and financial assistance to support employment and training success.

-For more information on becoming a participant and program eligibility please contact your local Career Resource Center for the next steps.
+For more information on becoming a participant and program eligibility please contact your local Job Center for the next steps.